DivanVanZyl/My-learning-journey-in-C-Sharp/Design Patterns.md

 A solution to this, is offloading behaviours to another class.
 Then one can define the behaviour of a method in a sub-class, during runtime!

+The Extending Behaviour example program, can be found in the OO folder of the MyLearning repo.

 # Patterns

 ### Builder